eclipsefp/eclipsefp.github.com/features.md

 <table>
 <tr>
 <td><img src="images/completion.png" /></td>
 <td valign="center" width="100%">Get full autocompletion when typing your Haskell code.
 All the information from your installed libraries can be shown at will, helping you to find the correct function or type.
-Just type <i>Ctrl+Space</i> (or <i>Command+Space</i> on Mac) at any moment to show the completion popup.</td>
+Just type <i>Ctrl+Space</i> at any moment to show the completion popup (the key combination can be changed in the Eclipse preferences: <i>General -> Keys -> Content Assist</i>).</td>
 </tr>
 </table>
 <br />